sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 Dataset
 --------

-Data set contains 4 columns as follows:-
+Dataset contains 4 columns as follows:-

 * Date - Date when product was sold
 * Store - Store id from where product got sold